 By assigning fingers to the directions of the three quantities,

-we get these two rules – Fleming left hand rule and Right Hand Rule, and we can observe that the left hand satisfies Motor, and the right hand – Generator.
+We get these two rules – Fleming’s left hand rule and Fleming’s Right Hand Rule, and we can observe that the left hand satisfies Motor, and the right hand – Generator.

 But, why do these work?
 There is no intrinsic reason why a clock hands go clockwise, or that going clockwise creates a right handed vector into the wall.
 This is to preserve parity across a whole range of things, and so you reference it to a single event, which is readily available: that is the hand.

 The Fleming’s left hand rule and Fleming’s right hand rule are a pair of visual mnemonics (mnemonics are learning techniques or memory aids, such as an abbreviation, rhyme or mental image that helps to remember something).
 In practice, these rules are never used except as a convenient trick to determine the direction of the resultant – either current or thrust.
 What gives the magnitude of force along this direction determined by these rules is the Lorentz’ Force.

 Want to learn more about the Magnetic Effects of Electric Current?
 Check out our learning app available for free download.
 Keep Learning with BYJU’s – The Learning App.